Alright, it’s been 17 days. I’ve been pissed off at Chapter 133 of Shingeki no Kyojin for 17 days.

 But, tell me your thoughts.
 I don’t even have any questions to pose this month except, how do you think the Shingeki no Kyojin manga is going thus far?
 Especially near its ending?

 Leave your thoughts in the comment section below, I’d love to hear from you!
-Also be sure to follow us for Shingeki no Kyojin The Final Season reviews in December 2020!
+Also be sure to follow us for more Shingeki no Kyojin Manga Chapter reviews!

 ☆ In Asian Spaces